-Rome a Piedi
+Rome a Piedi (on Foot)

 vita, and if you join them it doesn't have to break the bank.
 Rome overflows with affordable pleasures.
 And the best and thriftiest way to enjoy this easily walkable city is as the Romans do—a

 On our last trip we planned a fountain tour, to keep us out in the sunshine and on our feet on our first jet-lagged day, and began it by joining the locals in Piazza Navona.
 The square, with its impressive Baroque architecture and glorious Bernini fountains, has been the social center of Rome since beginning life as a stadium in the first century.
 Today we had trouble finding sitting room on a fountain ledge as we enjoyed the first gelato of the trip—a

 A few blocks away we passed through another free alfresco museum.
 Flanked by twin fountains topped with fleur de lis, the emblem of the Farnese family, elegant Piazza Farnese is anchored by its namesake palazzo.
 With a roof-long cornice designed by Michelangelo, impressive Palazzo Farnese is now the home of the French embassy.

 To give our feet a break we picked up a ticket at the closest store that sells tobacco (marked with a "T")

 After all of the free looking—from St. Peter's columned piazza to the Baroque fantasy of the Trevi Fountain—we were ready to spend a few euros for a look at the unforgettable frescoes of the Vatican Museum's Sistine Chapel and, our favorite, the brilliant jewel-toned works of the Raphael rooms.